Indians in Mozambique: Post-war and independence

 A significant number of Indians even faced expulsion from the country, though the heads of the larger trading firms were spared this fate due to their symbiotic relations with the Portuguese elite: they traded economic freedom for political support.
 Even after the cessation of hostilities in Goa, Indian nationals in Mozambique continued to face restrictions by the colonial government.
 Some chose to resettle in other countries in Southeast Africa.
 Later, in the 1970s, as the process of decolonisation began and until the end of Portuguese rule drew near, South Asians began leaving the country in larger numbers; the outflow was especially significant among Ismailis, who were urged to leave by the Aga Khan IV.
-Some returned to Pakistan or India, while others re-established themselves in Portugal.
+Some returned to India or Pakistan, while others re-established themselves in Portugal.

 In contrast, large proportions of Sunnis and Hindus stayed in Mozambique after independence.
 With the increasing socialisation of the economy, they had to employ legally marginal strategies to remain in business and to send funds abroad, such as requesting their suppliers abroad to invoice them for more than the amount of goods sold.
 A typical pattern was that one member of the family would be asked to make a sacrifice and remain in the country to face the dangers of continuing to do business, while the others moved on to neighbouring countries, to Portugal, or back to South Asia.